Vegetable Planting Calendar UK

 How to Grow Broad Beans in the UK

-How to Grow Broad Beans UK
+How to Grow Broad Beans in the UK guide thumbnail

 One of the hardiest and most rewarding crops in the British kitchen garden — broad beans thrive in cool weather, can be overwintered for an early harvest, and even improve your soil when you're done.
+They're one of the few crops I'll happily sow in November and more or less forget about until spring.

 Sowing & Planting Dates